PFAS and drinking water

 What is SA Water doing?

-As a next step, together with SA Health, we will be looking at further investigative testing at additional water sources across South Australia.
+As a next step, we are now moving to undertake annual routine PFAS testing of our major metropolitan reservoirs, and together with SA Health, will be looking at further investigative sampling at additional regional water sources across South Australia.

 We also continue to work with the broader water industry, regulators and researchers to ensure any potential emerging PFAS risk to water supplies is well understood and actively managed.